Study Management & Closure: Archiving research documentation

 Documentation relating to clinical trials of investigational medicinal products (i.e. drug trials) must be archived in accordance with the Medicines for Human Use (Clinical Trials) Regulations.
 Guidance is available on the Clinical Trials Toolkit (see below).

 Provides practical guidance on how to obtain, store, and use personal data / information in research.
 Clear guidance is given on the archiving of data and human tissue samples after a study has ended.Good Practice for all research Date added: 23 October 2008

-The NIHR Clinical Trials Toolkit is designed to support clinical trialists and regulators in ensuring clinical trials of investigational medicinal products are conducted in accordance with the Medicines for Human Use (Clinical Trials) Regulations: including detailed guidance on the archiving of trial data.Legal Requirement for some em studies (not applicable for all) Date added: 23 October 2008
+NIHR Clinical Trials Toolkit guidance on archiving for clinical trials conducted in accordance with the Medicines for Human Use (Clinical Trials) Regulations.Legal Requirement for some em studies (not applicable for all) Date added: 23 October 2008

 This document sets out the principles that MRC-funded scientists must take into account when planning and conducting research, and when recording, reporting, and applying the resultsGood Practice for all research Date added: 23 October 2008